 Whether dad wants to spend the day outdoors or just have some quiet time at home, we have all kinds of ideas for a cool Father's Day celebration in Singapore…

-Father’s Day is just around the corner (this year it lands on Sunday 20th June, FYI!) so it’s time to start thinking of cool things to do with Dad.
-From pampering him with a grooming session at an exquisite gentlemen’s barber shop, to fun family activities to do at home if you’d rather stay in, we’ve got tons of options for you to choose from.
+Father’s Day is almost here (this Sunday, FYI!), so it’s time to start thinking of cool things to do with Dad.
+From pampering him with a grooming session at an exquisite gentlemen’s barbershop to fun family activities at home if you’d rather stay in, we’ve got tons of options to choose from.
 Now let’s celebrate the most important men in our lives!

 1. Tuck into a Father’s Day feast

 Treat papa like a king and go for a fancy foodie spread outside, now that restrictions have been lifted!!
 From gastronomic family feasts at Ginger to a luxe nine-course meal spectacular at Tablescape, we’ve got dad covered in our list of the best brunch, lunch and dinner options in Singapore this Father’s Day!

 Send your tweens or teens on a pampering day out with pops to Jermyn Street, Truefitt and Hill Singapore, LA Barbershop, or Sultans of Shave, where haircuts, tonsorial art (yes, we had to look that up), and male grooming are the names of the game.
 Dad, go for a shave and a facial treatment – you defo deserve them after all the hard work you’ve put in!

 3. Bask in the great outdoors